Master Shen-Long

-Master Shen-Long, known as Chan Sheng-Yao (詹聖堯 (Zhān Shèngyáo)), is a contemporary Chinese artist, calligrapher, writer, poet, philosopher, Chan/Zen Buddhist master and founder of the Enlightenment Power Mind School.
+Master Shen-Long, known as Chan Sheng-Yao (詹聖堯 (Zhān Shèngyáo)), is a Taiwan-born contemporary Chinese artist, calligrapher, writer, poet, philosopher, Chan/Zen Buddhist master and founder of the Enlightenment Power Mind School.
 His courtesy name is Xiao Yao (逍遙), and amongst others his courtesy names are Shen Long (神龍), Tai Yi (the great purity) (太一), Tai Chu (the great beginning) who seeks enlightenment (太初道人), and so forth.

 Art

-He has exhibited his artwork in solo and group exhibitions throughout North America and Asia [see exhibitions].
+Master Shen-Long has exhibited his artwork in solo and group exhibitions throughout North America and Asia [see exhibitions].
 As a multidisciplinary artist, he works in many styles and media including ink painting, watercolor, oil painting, sculpture, and photography.
 He is a contemporary master of Chinese painting, poetry and calligraphy.
 As observed by Chinese art historian Dr. Chu-tsing Li (李铸晋), Chan Sheng-yao's art is totally self-motivated, and he has attained his achievements without any teacher.
 He combines ink and other media together with techniques such as spraying and dripping to create abstract and semi-abstract paintings.
 His paintings can be viewed and displayed from both sides.
 He attempts to express the energy of the universe and the eternal state of ultimate harmony between humans and nature as advocated in Buddhism, Daoism and Confucian philosophies.
 His personal artistic theory and philosophy of “enlightenment power,” is grounded within these classical philosophical concepts of creation and human existence.
 He coined the term “enlightenment power” to describe the pure inherent nature of all beings to create their universe.
 He elaborates on this theory in “A Manifesto on the Use of Enlightenment Power and Enlightenment Ability in Art Creation” (覺能藝創).